 Ideally, a successful delegation begins its preparation in the fall.
-Delegates/Delegations should prepare for several areas including: the United Nations, assigned country, agenda items and committee procedures.
+Delegations should begin by conducting research on the following topics: the United Nations, assigned country, agenda items and committee procedures.

-Preparation should also include using the rules of procedure and practicing diplomatic skills, including public speaking and negotiation.
-Delegates should work with their country teams to adequately prepared in these substantive and procedural areas prior to the conference.
-Working cohesively as a delegation is helpful during preparation and is essential at the MUNFW conference.
+Preparation should also include learning the rules of procedure and practicing diplomatic skills, including public speaking and negotiation.
+Delegates should work with their country teams to adequately prepared in these areas prior to conference.
+Working cohesively as a delegation is helpful during preparation and is essential at the Annual Session of MUNFW.

-MUNFW requires documents prior to conference.
-Delegations are required to submit a Country Profile, Policy Papers and Resolutions.
+MUNFW requires the submission of policy documents prior to conference.
+Delegations are required to submit a country profile, policy statements as well as draft resolutions.
 These written materials provide the basis for delegate evaluation and the certificates presented at the banquet.
 Pre-conference documents can be submitted through the ‘Submit Docs’ link in the website header.

 The purpose of simulating the United Nations is to provide an environment in which participants can better understand the structure and procedures, as well as the process which takes place within the UN.
 MUNFW, in our continuing effort to provide a better simulation for participants during its annual conference, will conduct evaluations of all delegates attending MUNFW’s conference.

 There are four areas in which delegates are to be evaluated: country profile, policy statements, draft resolution, and attendance/behavior during committee meetings.
 The first three areas compose the Pre-conference Documents each Delegation/Delegate must submit prior to conference.
 The fourth area, committee attendance/behavior, will be evaluated by the chairs.
 The chairs in each committee will take role in the morning, after lunch and after dinner.

 In addition to attendance at committee meetings, appropriate behavior during the committee meeting is expected and deviations from the norm will be noted by the chairs.
 If there are more than one or two instances of unacceptable behavior noted, points will be deducted from the Delegation total.